charmplusplus/charm/doc/charm++/manual.rst

     }
   }

-Creating a 4-level tree that uses the GreedyRefine strategy at process level and process-group level.
-The number of user-specified process groups is 4 in this example.
+Creating a 4-level tree that uses the GreedyRefine strategy at the process and process group levels.
+The number of user-specified process groups is four in this example.
 A strategy is not allowed at root level for a 4-level tree since communicating all object load information to the root can be expensive given the size of the PE tree.
+Load is balanced at the process group level every five steps and at the root level every ten steps.
+Note also that the process group usage of GreedyRefine provides a custom parameter to the strategy.
+This will only be used for the process group level version of GreedyRefine, not the process level version.

 .. code-block:: json